There is a lot of quality writing on Section 230 already.

 A lot of the right (but not all) are focused on repealing section 230 for two reasons:

-- President Trump wants to be able to frivolously sue Twitter for letting people say mean things about him on there and drag Jack down in expensive, time-consuming lawsuits, even if he knows he won't win.
-He does this already to newspapers.
+- President Trump and his allies want to be able to frivolously sue Twitter for letting people say mean things about them and drag Twitter down in expensive, time-consuming lawsuits, even if they know they won't win.
+He does this already to newspapers, it's his thing.

-This surge on the right has prompted an executive order and an FCC rulemaking procedure to "clarify" section 230, in other words, for the Trump administration to "re-interpret" section 230 bypassing Congress, who wrote it, and the courts, who have been interpreting it fine enough since 1997.
-This will be halted by the Courts based on Constitutional limits on administrative law, but that won't stop them from trying and throwing the web into chaos in the interim.
+This surge on the right has prompted an executive order and an FCC rulemaking procedure to "clarify" section 230.
+By "clarification" they mean for the Trump administration to "re-interpret" section 230 bypassing Congress, who wrote it, and the courts, who have been interpreting it fine enough since 1997.
+This will be halted by the Courts based on constitutional limits on administrative law, but that won't stop them from trying and throwing the web into chaos in the interim.

 They want the government to compel Twitter to endorse their political viewpoints, which itself is a violation of free speech and the First Amendment rights of Twitter.